ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Experiments

-The nuScenes dataset \cite{nuscenes} stands as a significant benchmark for autonomous driving research, offering a comprehensive collection of sensor data gathered from urban driving environments.
+The nuScenes dataset\footnote{https://www.nuscenes.org} \cite{nuscenes} stands as a significant benchmark for autonomous driving research.
 This dataset encompasses 750 scenarios for training, 150 for validation, and another 150 for testing.
 The data encompasses inputs from six cameras, one LiDAR, and five radars, capturing the multimodal nature of the driving environment.
-For 3D object detection tasks, the nuScenes Detection Score (NDS) is a crucial metric, integrating various performance aspects beyond the traditional mean Average Precision (mAP).
+For 3D object detection task, the nuScenes Detection Score (NDS) is a crucial metric, integrating various performance aspects beyond the traditional mean Average Precision (mAP).
 The NDS considers additional true positive metrics, including mean Average Translation Error (mATE), mean Average Scale Error (mASE), mean Average Orientation Error (mAOE), mean Average Velocity Error (mAVE), and mean Average Attribute Error (mAAE).